-Part 3 of 3: Manage Hybrid IT infrastructure change to avoid Business App user impact
+- Manage Hybrid IT infrastructure change to avoid business app user impact (Check back 11/27)

 IBM Cloud – Offering Management – ITSM/Operations Management

-For more info, please reach out to Paul Watkins, Technical Leader for IBM’s Service Desk, Application Dependency Discovery Manager and Systems Automation capabilities, to get the latest roadmap update.
+For more info, please connect with Paul Watkins, Technical Leader for IBM’s Service Desk, Application Dependency Discovery Manager and Systems Automation capabilities, to get the latest roadmap update.